 Make sure to take your pet to the vet on a regular basis.
 Routine checkups can detect a problem and treat it before it escalates.

 Regular Maltese dogs are normally between 8 and 10 inches tall at the shoulders.
 Female dogs are between 8 and 9 inches tall.
-The standard weight of Maltese is under 7lbs, with their preferred weight between 4 and 6 lbs.
+According to breed standard, the weight of Maltese is under 7lbs, with their preferred weight between 4 and 6 lbs.

 A teacup Maltese is on the low end of the preferred weight of 4 lbs.
 Anything smaller than this is highly improbable for an adult dog.